Well hello there crafty friends!!

 So, do you guys do Pinterest?!?
 I am in love with the site, personally.
 No, I don't fill boards with imaginary wedding stuff or clothes I'd love to wear.
 Mostly I use Pinterest for inspiration.
 I love finding a "punny" little images that I can incorporate into my cards.

 ^ obviously, that is the inside of the card :).
 As you can see, I changed my sentiment from "koalifications" to "KOALAfications" - seemed necessary :).
 The alpha set that I used here is Lawn Fawn's Sally's ABCs which is my favorite Lawn Fawn alpha set (that I currently own).
 I just stamped the image and letters with black archival ink and clear heat embossed it.

 There you have it, a punny little birthday card!
 Thanks for peeking!
 Can't wait to see everyone's creations!

 Hi everyone!
 I just wanted to pop in and share my sneaky peeks from the CC2G's Summer kit.
 This kit is called Ariana which means: Golden Life - and I can assure you, is full of golden accents to play with!

 So there you have it, I hope you'll check back in with me for my full reveals next week.
 CC2G is having a week of sneaky peeks over on the blog, so you should definitely go check that out!
 I'm so lucky to be on such a fabby DT full of talented ladies!

 Thanks for visiting my blog!!
-I am a wifey to my husband of 12 years Sal, mommy to Christian (8) and Alivia (5) and part-time mother figure to my niece Paige (12).
-I LOVE cooking, reading, srapbooking, cardmaking, stamping, and really all crafts involving paper.
+I am a wifey to my husband of almost 16 years Sal.
+Mommy to Christian (14) and Alivia (10) and my niece Paige (18).
+I LOVE cooking, reading, lifting weights, being active, cardmaking, stamping, and really all crafts involving paper.
 We live in sunny South Florida.
-I'm a Christian woman who wholeheartedly and completly believes in, and relies on the power of prayer.
+I'm a Christian woman who wholeheartedly and completely believes in, and relies on the power of prayer.
 By day, I'm a legal assistant.